Excessive heat warning issued for Polk County

 Slow down, stay indoors and avoid strenuous exercise during the hottest part of the day (late afternoon/evening).

+The River Gallery may be closed due to the heat.
+Please call ahead before visiting to check if the gallery is open.

-The Itemizer-Observer is waiting to hear if the Polk County Bounty Market will be open on Thursday.
+The Itemizer-Observer is waiting to hear if the Polk County Bounty Market will be open.
 Follow us on Facebook and Twitter for updates.